seanmc84/is117collab/README.md

 Pull – if you’re working on local computer and want the most up-to-date version of repository to work with, you “pull” changes down from github with this command (git pull)

 Remote add/remove/show - remote add means adding to your repository; removing files from a repository; showing means displaying the repository

+Status – check status of your repository; see which files are inside it, which changes need to be committed, and which branch of the repository you are currently working on